On the correspondence between Subshifts of Finite Type and Statistical Mechanics Models: Abstract

 \section{Abstract}

-Robert Burton and Jeffrey Steif developed a strategy to construct examples of strongly irreducible subshifts of finite type admitting several measures of maximal entropy.
-This strategy exploits a correspondence between equilibrium statistical mechanics and symbolic dynamics.
-In this paper, we study this correspondence, which in the cases we consider gives place to an isomorphism between a simplex of measures of maximal entropy of a strongly irreducible subshift of finite type and a simplex of equilibrium states of the corresponding statistical mechanics model.
-We illustrate this correspondence by using the Potts model and a model of our own, inspired by the vertex models in statistical mechanics.
+R. Burton and J. Steif developed a strategy to construct examples of strongly irreducible subshifts of finite type admitting several measures of maximal entropy.
+This strategy exploits a correspondence between equilibrium statistical mechanics and symbolic dynamics, correspondence which was later formalized by O. H\"aggstr\"om.
+In this paper, we revisit and discuss this correspondence with the aim of presenting a simplified version of it, and to expose some applications of rigorous results concerning the Potts model and the six-vertex model to symbolic dynamics, illustrating in this way of the possibilities of this correspondence.